 At the moment, it's a subset of the tool config XML model that I need for my Web service tools, but I could foresee completing it in hopes of it being more useful to others.
 Imagine: define your tool using Java and have it print out the pretty XML!

 Anyway, let me know if there's any interest.

-Michael E. Cotterell
+Sincerely, Michael E. Cotterell